Book Suggestions

 I would suggest you all check out the following posts as I referred to books suggested in these posts,

 Now, don’t be too much confused about which book to use.
-If you are feeling confused, the best thing to do is to try a book and see it is working for you or not.
+If you are feeling confused, the best thing to do is to try a book and see if it is working for you or not.
 The ultimate aim is to develop a good understanding of the topic and the ability to tackle problems, which should be fulfilled no matter which source you are using.
 But, I’ll suggest completing the topic fully from at least one source in order to develop confidence as it will minimize the chances of loopholes in your knowledge.
 And then maybe try multiple sources if you still feel a lack of understanding.
 The best way to check is by solving problems.
-I also used career endeavour material for solving problems which I won’t recommend until you are very short on time.
+I also used career endeavor material for solving problems which I won’t recommend until you are very short on time.

 How to Prepare